chtenb/chtenb.github.io/blog/lush.md

 ### Builtin Programs

-## Private storage
+## Private storage and lexical scoping
 Values can be stored in files and variables.
 Files can store more than one value and are global and globally mutable.
 Variables are copied from the parent to a child invocation, and so child invocations cannot mutate variables of their parents, and vice versa, a parent can also not mutate variables of their children.

-It is possible to write values into private files or variables.
+It is possible to write values into *private* files or variables.
-Private files and variables are prefix with an underscore, like `_priv.txt` and `$_priv`, and behave just like their normal counterparts, except their names will be modified by the shell as to not collide with any files and variables outside the lexical scope.
+Private files and variables are prefix with an underscore, like `_priv.txt` and `$_priv`, and behave just like their normal counterparts, except their names will be modified by the shell as to not collide with any files and variables outside the *lexical scope*.
 Moreover, the files will not be placed in the CWD, but in a temporary location.

 In the same vein, programs can be privately installed.